parthsharma1410/react-reg/README.md

-# A Login-SignUp frontend made using React, Bootstrap and CSS
+# Frontend for a Login-Signup web-page made using React, Bootstrap and CSS
 ### -Parth Sharma
 ## Getting Started with Create React App